ballerina-platform/ballerina-distribution/examples/docker-hello-world/docker-hello-world.md

 ::: code docker-hello-world.bal :::

 Before you build the package, you need to override some default values taken by the compiler.
-To do this, create a filed named `Cloud.toml` in the package directory, and add the content below to it.
+To do this, create a file named `Cloud.toml` in the package directory, and add the content below to it.
 For all the supported key value properties, see [Code to Cloud specification](https://github.com/ballerina-platform/ballerina-spec/blob/master/c2c/code-to-cloud-spec.md).

 ::: code Cloud.toml :::